IPL-UV/ee_ipl_uv/reproducibility/README.md

 # Reproducibility

-This folder contains the script, the notebooks and instructions needed to reproduce the results of ([Mateo-Garcia et al 2018](http://dx.doi.org/10.3390/rs10071079)).
+This folder contains the script, the notebooks and instructions needed to reproduce the results of [Mateo-Garcia et al 2018: Multitemporal Cloud Masking in the Google Earth Engine](http://dx.doi.org/10.3390/rs10071079).

 ## Load the same patches from Biome dataset